hughperkins/tf-coriander/doc/build-from-source.md

 - if you pull down new updates from the `tf-coriander` repository, you need to update the [coriander](https://github.com/hughperkins/coriander) installation:
 ```
-cd ~/git/tf-coriander
 git submodule update --init --recursive
 ```
-- .. and then redo the build process, starting at section `Configure Tensorflow`
+- .. and then redo the build